cybercode/dockit/README.md

 ## Running as a docker image

-If you don't want to install ruby, etc. the source code of this app has a `Dockerfile`, and you can create a docker image with `docker build -t dockit .` in the source directory.
+If you don't want to install ruby, etc., the docker image is also available rom docker hub as `cybercode/dockit`.
+You can create your own version of the docker image from the source code with `docker build -t dockit .` (or `rake docker`).
 The `Dockerfile` has `dockit` as the entrypoint, so you can pass dockit arguments on the command-line. e.g.:

 ```sh
 docker run --rm -v /var/run/docker.sock:/var/run/docker.sock -v $PWD:/app dockit help